Federal Gift Tax

 - reducing the value of an estate so that it qualifies for installment payments and other benefits for a business or farm under IRC §6166, or for stock redemptions under §303.

 The relationship between the federal gift tax and estate tax has changed over the years.
 Before 1976, gift taxes were lower than the estate tax.
 However, the Tax Reform Act of 1976 equalized their rates and established the new unified transfer credit that could be applied to offset the liability of either gift or estate taxes.
 Gift and estate taxes were unified because the wealthy often gave gifts to reduce the value of their estate.
 Hence, it made sense to treat them the same.
-The Tax Relief Reconciliation Act of 2001 retains the gift tax, but lowers its rates so that the highest rate is equal to the highest marginal rate on income taxes, which, in 2010, was 35%.
+The Tax Relief Reconciliation Act of 2001 retained the gift tax, but lowered its rate so that the highest rate equaled the highest marginal rate on income taxes, which, in 2010, was 35%.

-In December, 2010, the tax law was amended so that the exemption for gift, estate, and generation-skipping transfer (GST) taxes is increased to $5 million for the tax year 2011 and will be adjusted for inflation thereafter.
+In December, 2010, the tax law was amended so that the exemption for gift, estate, and generation-skipping transfer (GST) taxes was increased to $5 million for the tax year 2011 and will be adjusted for inflation thereafter.
 Beginning in 2013, the top tax rate on gratuitous transfers is 40%.

 The exemption amount is in the form of a lifetime unified tax credit that can be used to offset the tax on any gratuitous transfer.
 Reducing the gift tax with the unified credit reduces the amount of credit remaining for additional gifts, or for the estate.
 There is also an additional exemption for GST taxes equal, but separate, to the exemption amount for gifts and estates that applies to gifts to someone at least 37½ years younger than the donor.

 What is a Gift?